civol/HDLRuby/README.md

 __Notes__:

-- The low level representation of hardware can only be built through standard Ruby class constructors, and does not include any validity check of the resulting hardware.
+- A `HDLRuby::Low` description of hardware can only be built through standard Ruby class constructors, and does not include any validity check of the resulting hardware.
-- `HDLRuby::High` and `HDLRuby::Low` cannot be included at the same time.
+- HDLRuby cannot be configured for both `HDLRuby::High` and `HDLRuby::Low` at the same time.

 ## HDLRuby::High programming guide

-HDLRuby::High has been designed to provide hardware description with the high flexibility of the Ruby language while ensuring the description is always synthesizable.
-In this context, and contrary to Verilog and VHDL, the described hardware is RTL-only by construction, all the abstraction being in the way of describing this RTL.
+HDLRuby::High has been designed to bring the high flexibility of the Ruby language to HDL while ensuring the hardware descriptions are always synthesizable.
+In this context, all the abstraction provided by HDLRuby::High is in the way of describing hardware, but not in its execution model, this latter being designed to be RTL by construct.

-HDLRuby::High being some ruby code, it is also possible to use any feature of the Ruby language with the hardware descriptions.
+The second specificity of HDLRuby::High is that it supports natively all the features of the Ruby language.

 __Notes__: